bookchainio/steem-whitepaper/SteemWhitePaper.md

 ### Liquidity

-Just because SMD can be converted to a dollars worth of STEEM at a fair price in a reasonable amount of time doesn’t mean it will be viewed as a reliable dollar replacement.
+Just because SMD can be converted to a dollars worth of STEEM at a fair price in a reasonable amount of time doesn't mean it will be viewed as a reliable dollar replacement.
 These assets require liquidity in a market that enables instantaneous conversion between STEEM and SMD.
 The measures a blockchain is forced to take to prevent abuse end up lowering the quality of the convertible dollars.
 To compensate for this loss of quality the blockchain can offer a fixed cost reward to liquidity providers.
 Whereas the potential losses from manipulation and abuse are unbounded, the cost of encouraging liquidity can be fixed.

 A liquidity provider buys and sells SMD and STEEM.
 They take on the majority of the short-term price risk and long-term feed risk giving the remaining market participants a high quality, extremely liquid market within which to trade.

 Steem has an on-blockchain market between SMD and STEEM.
 Users can earn rewards by providing liquidity to both sides of this market.
-The blockchain uses a simple algorithm to rank each user’s liquidity provision and consumption.
+The blockchain uses a simple algorithm to rank each user's liquidity provision and consumption.

 A user is considered a liquidity provider if they leave an open order on the books for at least 1 minute and the order is eventually filled.
 If the order is canceled before being filled then the user is not credited with providing liquidity.